gauteh/lieer/README.md

 * Only one of the tags `inbox`, `spam`, and `trash` may be added to an email.
 For the time being, `trash` will be prefered over `spam`, and `spam` over inbox.

+* Sometimes GMail provides a label identifier on a message for a label that does not exist.
+If you encounter this [issue](https://github.com/gauteh/gmailieer/issues/48) you can get around it by using `gmi set --drop-non-existing-labels` and re-try to pull.
+The labels will now be ignored, and if this message is ever synced back up the unmapped label ID will be removed.
+You can list labels with `gmi pull -t`.